 Weekly optimisation tasks are for the most part, the same as daily tasks.
 It is just a longer period so their is also more statistical certainty.

 Check out the Google Ads reports area.
-Setup automatic reports within Google Data Studio.
+Setup automatic reports within Google Looker Studio.

 Check the traffic is still relevant for each campaign ad ad group.
 For example run the search terms report and placements report.

 Refine audience targeting using demographics by monitoring conversion metrics based on relative performance.

 Make sure all campaigns have the optimum settings.
 For example if a campaign is getting more traffic before, it may be eligible for automatic bidding.